AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

 ## Overview

-In response to COVID-19, the Safe Workplace Contact Tracing application is a solution set to provide SMB organizations the ability to track the location for both employees and visitors while they are physically on company premises.
-As this information is collected, when required Human Resource departments will be able to provide accurate tracing of all locations visited by an employee or a visitor due to COVID-19 concerns.
+In response to COVID-19, the Safe Workplace Contact Tracing application is a solution that provides SMB organizations with the ability to track the location of both employees and visitors while they are physically on company premises.
+As this information is collected, Human Resource departments, when required, can provide accurate tracing of all locations visited by an employee or a visitor due to COVID-19 concerns.

 The Safe Workplace Contact Tracing App features include the following:

-- Ability to configure location zones, so employees can easily identify areas where they will be able to report their location
+- Ability to configure location zones, so employees can easily identify areas where they will have the ability to report their location
 - Provide employees with the ability to easily report their whereabouts, selecting the zone where they are at any point in time,as well as their movements across different zones on company premises
 - Provide functionality for HR resources to track visitors’ locations while on premises, and to capture basic information about them and their health for reporting purposes
 - Ability for employees or HR users assisting visitors entering company premises, to complete required survey certifying overall health
-- Provide the HR department with the functionality needed to be able to effectively inquire and report an employee’s whereabouts,interactions and location/contact tracing data
+- Provide the HR department with the functionality needed to effectively inquire and report on an employee’s whereabouts,interactions and location/contact tracing data

 ## Navigating the App

 - Download and deploy the Safe Workplace Model Driven App (Admin)
 - Download and deploy the Safe Workplace CanvasApp (Employee)
 - Use the Model Driven App to manage master data and dashboards (Human Resource Admin)
-- Use the mobile CanvasApp to track Employee location and presence (Business Admin)
+- Use the mobile CanvasApp to track employee location and presence (Business Admin)
-- Use the mobile CanvasApp to record Employee health (Business Admin/Employee)
+- Use the mobile CanvasApp to record employee health (Business Admin/Employee)
-- Use the Model Driven App to report Employee and Visitor health status and presence (Human Resource Admin)
+- Use the Model Driven App to report employee and visitor health status and presence (Human Resource Admin)
-- Use the Model Driven App to create visitor's contact information, health information, report health updates and presence (Human Resource desiginated Coordinators)
+- Use the Model Driven App to create visitor contact & health information, and report health updates & presence (Human Resource designated Coordinators)

 ## Demo Video